LudovicEspeel/course-web-essentials/docs/64_axios/README.md

 # Axios a alternative to fetch

-Axios is a simpler alternative to the native Javascript Fetch API.
+Axios is a simpler alternative to the native JavaScript Fetch API.
 It has some additional benefits lilke automatic JSON data transformation.

 Like the Fetch API, it’s a promise-based HTTP client and works in the browser.
 It also works isomorphically on Node.js, which means it can share a codebase in both the browser and Node.js.